 Two years went by fast, we outgrew our small little shop.
 In August of 2015, we opened our store on Monroe Street just a few blocks from our humble beginning in our tiny shop on Jefferson Street.
 This was once the historic Richard Bennett Furniture building (originally the Carney Winslow Feed and Seed store) on the town square in Franklin, Indiana.
 Completely restored, visitors enjoyed a one-of-a-kind shopping experience, our unique home goods and treasures.

-Today, six years have passed since our humble beginning, and we have restored two old houses, an apartment above our store along with two historic buildings.
+Today, 7 1/2 years have passed since our humble beginning, and we have restored two old houses, an apartment above our store along with two historic buildings.
 Never did we imagine what this crazy ride was preparing us for.
-But, we also realize more than ever that this journey has been perfectly paved for our newest adventure.
+But, we also realize more than ever that this journey has been perfectly paved for us.

 In November of 2018 we bought property with a farmhouse and a barn (we call it our farm).
 Well, really it’s our interpretation of what grandpa called a Homestead.
 These years of growth have allowed us to further refine our design skills, streamline our products and services and grow enough to rethink our next adventure.
 We are humbled by the ongoing support and love all of our customers (well, really friends) show us each and every day.